bjssacademy/advanced-tdd/chapter09/chapter09-doubles.md

 }
 ```

 Stubs enable us to simulate difficult-to-trigger conditions.
-The occurence of a specific time is a good example of that.
+The occurrence of a specific time is a good example of that.

-You can see this code in [this playground](https://goplay.tools/snippet/LBV0cz0d4Ne)
+You can run this code in [this playground](https://goplay.tools/snippet/LBV0cz0d4Ne)

 ## Example: Mocking a payment service